Charlotte-Verbruggen/GoldenUMLmodelset/README.md

 Exercises can be submitted via ... .
 The submission should at least include the following files:
 - A .txt or .md file with the description,
 - A .txt or .md file with the metadata,
 - A file with the model solution.
-Supported formats are: an .md file with the model in Mermaid/PlantUML notation, ...
+Supported formats are: an .md file with the model in Mermaid/PlantUML notation, CD4A

 Optionally, extra material can be included such as alternative solutions, feedback, incorrect solutions, ...

 After submission, the models is transformed into the other supported formats and the exercise is reviewed by a community member before it is published as part of the dataset.

+Supported transformations:
+- Mermaid <-> PlantUML
+- Mermaid <-> CD4A